Rostlab/ConSurf/README.md

 ### Installing libraries

-In order for ConSurf to work properly please install the following libraries:
+In order for ConSurf to work properly please, install the following libraries:

 ```shell
 autoconf